Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-It was noted earlier in the book of Luke that Jesus showed His disciples where it was written of Him in the Scriptures.
-It was also noted that the only Scriptures at that time would have been the Old Testament otherwise known by the Jews as the Tanakh (Torah, Prophets, and Writings).
+In the book of Luke, it was noted that Jesus showed His disciples the mentions of Himself in the Old Testament Scriptures.
+The only Scriptures at that time would have been the Old Testament, otherwise known by the Jews as the Tanakh (Torah, Prophets, and Writings).
 These Scriptures were written and read in Hebrew.
 We are about to discover why that matters.

-Within the Hebrew Scriptures is a tiny little two letter word "et" (אֵ֥ת), spelled with two Hebrew letters aleph and tav which are the first and last letters of the Hebrew aleph-bet.
-This word many times doesn't get translated into English at all because of the lack of clarity to its meaning.
+Within the Hebrew Scriptures is a tiny little two-letter word "et" (אֵ֥ת), spelled with two Hebrew letters "aleph" and "tav," which are the first and last letters of the Hebrew "aleph-bet."
+This word often doesn't get translated into English because of a lack of clarity as to its meaning.

-There are some speculations that this word is a pointer to the direct object in the sentence which is true in some cases but not all.
-As we shall see it is more likely the sign of the covenanted presence of the Lord Jesus as it concerns the events of the text.
+There are some speculations that this word is a pointer to the direct object in the sentence.
+The pointer theory is right in some cases, but not all of them.
+As we shall see, it is more likely the sign of the Lord Jesus's covenanted presence as it concerns the events of the text.

-The very first mention of this word is in the very first sentence of the Bible and in fact, it is mentioned twice.
+The very first mention of this word is in the very first sentence of the Bible twice.

 בְּרֵאשִׁ֖ית בָּרָ֣א אֱלֹהִ֑ים אֵ֥ת הַשָּׁמַ֖יִם וְאֵ֥ת הָאָֽרֶץ

-The literal word for word rendering of the above verse in Hebrew, when read from right to left in English, is "in beginning created, Elohim, 'et' (Aleph Tav in bold) the heavens and 'et' (Aleph Tav in bold) the earth."
+The literal word for word rendering of the above verse in Hebrew, when reading from right to left in English, is "in beginning" created, Elohim, 'et' (Aleph-Tav in bold) the heavens and 'et' (Aleph-Tav in bold) the earth."

-Hebrew in it's most ancient form is a pictograph language in which the letters are actually symbols of things that can help describe the concepts being conveyed in the meaning of a word.
-It might be useful, therefore, to take a look at what these symbols might reveal as it concerns this study.
+In its most ancient form, Hebrew is a pictograph language in which the letters are symbols of things that can help describe the concepts conveyed in the meaning of a word.
+Therefore, it might be useful to look at what these symbols might reveal as it concerns this study.

-The first letter in the aleph tav letter combination is, of course, aleph and this letter is imaged by an ox.
+The first letter in the "aleph-tav" letter combination is, of course, "aleph."
+An ox images this letter.
 The chart above shows the development of this letter in ancient eastern languages.
-The Hebrew font I have been using thus far in this presentation is the form that developed during the time of the Babylonian captivity at which time it adopted a cuneiform look.
-These are the present day letter forms used in Israel today.
-I will continue to use these modern forms, as I don't have a way to copy the ancient pictographs in the text.
-As you can see this letter in its early images clearly displays an ox.
+The Hebrew font I have been using thus far in this presentation is the form that developed during the Babylonian captivity.
+It was at this time that the letters adopted a cuneiform look.
+These are the present-day letterforms used in Israel today.
+I will continue to use these modern forms, as I don't have a way to copy the text's ancient pictographs.
+As you can see, this letter, in its early images, displays an ox.

-An ox is noted as a strong, trustworthy, and dependable workforce.
+An ox is a strong, trustworthy, and dependable workforce.
 Oxen were the animal of choice for early American pioneers who were headed west for this very reason.
-Horses were faster but oxen were stronger, more steady, and dependable.
+Horses were faster, but oxen were more strong, more steady, and dependable.

-Their power is exhibited in their ability to bear and pull large burdens.
+The ox, in the context of this word, is an illustration of Jesus.
+Their power is exhibited in their ability to bear and pull enormous burdens.

 He (Savior Messiah) bore the sin of many,